 Adding Patient Allergies to the Pharmacy Network

-Patient allergies can be added to the Pharmacy Network by licensed providers and pharmacy technicians.
+Patient allergies can be added to the Pharmacy Network by licensed pharmacists and pharmacy delegates.
 Allergies may be transferred 'to' or 'from' the Pharmacy Network.
 Ask your vendor for a demonstration of this process.

 VENDOR SUPPORT